MaginnGroup/mosdef_cassandra/docs/source/getting_started/quickstart.rst

 Quickstart Guide
 ================

-The following assumes you have already installed MoSDeF Cassandra as detailed in our installation instructions.
-Details of the ``System`` and ``Moves`` objects can be found under Guides.
+The following assumes you have MoSDeF Cassandra installed.
+If not, please refer to our :doc:`installation guide <install>`.
+More details of the core MoSDeF Cassandra functionality can be found under the Guides section of the documentation.

 Let's start by setting up an NVT Monte Carlo simulation of OPLS-AA methane.
-We will use the ``mbuild`` and ``foyer`` packages to create the methane molecule, and ``mosdef_cassandra`` to run the MC simulation.
+We will use the ``mbuild`` and ``foyer`` packages to create the methane molecule, and ``mosdef_cassandra`` to run the Monte Carlo simulation.
 We begin with the required imports:

 .. code-block:: python